Kryeit/Missions/README.md

     <br>
 </h1>

+Create: Missions is a Create addon focused for Create mod servers.
+It will also work in singleplayers worlds, but it's designed to bring an economy throughout a server's lifetime.
+We hope to give server owners a better way of giving players a currency, while also encouraging players to build their own shop contraptions/exchange banks/banks.

 # What's this addon?
-It works by giving **10 random missions per player per week**.
-These missions can be vanilla missions like **"Break X Veridium"** or Create mod related like **"Drive a train for 4 km with at least 2 passengers"**.
+It works by giving 10 random missions per player per week.
+These missions can be vanilla missions like "Break X Veridium" or Create mod related like "Drive a train for 4 km with at least 2 passengers".
 You can also reroll the missions, and claim prices by completing them.
 **Open the mission GUI pressing H key (by default) or using `/missions` command**

 # Special thanks to: